cassiawag/phylodynamics-jc/week-3/week3.md

 ## Week 3 goals

-We'll be doing a whirlwind tour of the following three papers in order to paint a picture of the mathematics underlying phylodynamics methods.
+We'll be doing a whirlwind tour of the following paper in order to paint a picture of the mathematics underlying phylodynamics methods.

 - Phylodynamics of Infectious Disease Epidemics

+In future weeks, we'll expand upon on the methods discussed here using the following two papers.
 - Complex Population Dynamics and the Coalescent Under Neutrality
 - Inferring the Source of Transmission with Phylogenetic Data